dotCMS/plugin-dotcms-memcached/README.md

 # Dotcms & Memcached

 This plugin will override the internal dotcms caching infrastructure (Guava) and replace it with memcached, an external caching mechanism.

+## Benefits

-The benifits of memcached are multiple:
+The benefits of memcached are multiple:
 * the caching infrastructure becomes a networked server itself
 * the caching server can be a cluster of servers and can be scaled and added to in order to add cache capacity.
 * It  gets the Dotcms cache out of the java heap, which should speed up GC significantly.
 * Cache puts and invalidations are network wide - there is no external syncing mechanism.
 * Dotcms servers can be restarted with their caches fully loaded
-* Amazon offers a cloud based memcache implementation called [Amazon ElastiCache](http://aws.amazon.com/elasticache) that can scale your cache in the cloud
+* Amazon offers a cloud based memcached implementation called [Amazon ElastiCache](http://aws.amazon.com/elasticache) that can scale your cache in the cloud

-# About Memcached
+## About Memcached
 Memcached needs to be configured externally to dotcms and there is a lot to learn in running a memcached server.
 For more information, see: http://memcached.org

-# Configuring
+## Configuring
 You point to a memcached server/port by using the [dotmarketing-config.properties](https://github.com/dotCMS/plugin-dotcms-memcached/blob/master/conf/dotmarketing-config-ext.properties)

 Hopefully, the [config](https://github.com/dotCMS/plugin-dotcms-memcached/blob/master/conf/dotmarketing-config-ext.properties) is self documenting.

-# Testing
+## Testing
 To test, fire up a memcached server locally, on port 11211 (should be the default):
 ```
 memcached -vv